|

 the World Trade Centre's twin towers, badly damaged the Pentagon and now

+threaten to send the global economy spinning into recession.
 Prime Minister Thaksin Shinawatra yesterday emerged from a hastily arranged

 meeting with security and economic ministers to assure the nation that